 When it comes to my life, there have been a few encounters that have transformed it.
 One of them was meeting Hooman Radfar and Steve Schlafman.
 We ran into each other during a Summit weekend in Utah.

 I had been working with musicians and non-tech startups at the time - and was eager to learn more about technology.
 Hooman introduced me to some of his best friends in Silicon Valley.
 Steve connected me with the founders of the a16z-funded startup Genius.
 I spent weeks in their NYC office, soaking up the energy of a fast-growing company.
-I helped them out for free with connections in the music industry.
+I helped them out with connections in the music industry.
 This was my introduction to tech startups.
 It changed everything for me.

 How can we increase our chances of meeting someone that changes our life?